Roofing Material Calculator

 A roofing square is a unit of area equal to exactly 100 square feet of roof surface.
 It is the universal unit used for quoting, ordering, and invoicing all roofing materials in North America.
 Shingles, underlayment, and most roofing accessories are sold in quantities designed to cover one square.

 Understanding squares is essential because they are calculated from the actual sloped surface area, not the building's footprint.
 A 1,000 square foot house with a steep pitch may have 1,400 square feet of actual roof surface — 14 squares of material required, not 10.
+The roof area calculator handles the full calculation including overhangs and pitch.
 Our roofing squares guide walks through the complete calculation process.

 Pitch multipliers — the most critical variable

 The pitch multiplier converts a roof's flat footprint into its true sloped surface area.
+To calculate your pitch first, use the roof pitch calculator.
 It is derived from the Pythagorean theorem applied to the rise and run of the roof slope.

 Pitch Multiplier Formula